In year 10 students have 30 lessons a week, these are allotted as follows:

 - Use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation

-Spoken Language endorsement
+Spoken language endorsement

 - Be audible